mwyvr/rid/README.md

 ## Acknowledgement

-Much of this package was based on the globally-unique capable [rs/xid](https://github.com/rs/xid) package which itself levers ideas from [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).
+This package is largely based on the globally-unique capable [rs/xid](https://github.com/rs/xid) package which itself levers ideas from [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).

-Having borrowed heavily from it, I will use `xid` if I ever have apps on machines spread around the world working without central coordinated ID generation.
+I'll use `xid` if I ever have apps on machines spread around the world working without central coordinated ID generation.